Click the image below to learn more about this online class.

 Are you interested in using your drone for business or public safety?
 FAA regulations require that a person operating a drone for commercial purposes hold a remote pilot airman certificate.
 In order to obtain this certification, you must pass an aeronautical knowledge exam at an FAA approved testing center (commonly referred to as the Part 107 Exam).
 Titletown Drones has partnered with Jet Air Group, an authorized testing center.
 When you are ready, you can schedule your exam at Jet Air!

-This one-day class will help you prepare for and pass the exam.
+This online class will help you prepare for and pass the exam.

 The commercial drone industry is growing rapidly and so are business opportunities.
 Aerial photography, roof inspections, tower and crane inspections, site surveys, crop analysis are only a few of the many business opportunities that await you.
 As with any business you must do your homework and make sure you are in compliance with relevant rules and regulations.